 (b)of arresting a person for an indictable offence;

-If the police turn up at your door and insist you let them in because they want to arrest you for non violent harassment, common assault, sending offensive messages, public disorder, anti-social behaviour or any other number of paltry statutory offences the legislators reign down on us each year like confetti, you have every right to tell the police to leave.
+If the police turn up at your door and insist you let them in because they want to arrest you for non violent harassment, common assault, sending offensive messages, public disorder, anti-social behaviour or any other number of paltry statutory offences the legislators rain down on us each year like confetti, you have every right to tell the police to leave.
 They cannot force entry simply to arrest you for a summary offence.
 If they could they would be kicking our doors down and dragging us from our beds each time we dropped a piece of litter or failed to send our children to school.

 Typically though, the police don’t think Section 17 of PACE applies to them, despite the statute naming them specifically in the title.
 They also think the word ‘premises’ only applies to houses, and that the moment someone gets into their vehicle and drives on a public road, they are fair game.
 Well the police are wrong.
-Your vehicle is classed as premises too and they have no right to enter your vehicle, without your permission, to arrest you for a summary offence.
+Your vehicle is classed as premises and they have no right to enter your vehicle, without your permission, to arrest you for a summary offence.

 A vehicle is described as ‘premises’ under the following section of PACE: